mezzio/mezzio/docs/book/v1/cookbook/using-routed-middleware-class-as-controller.md

 - AlbumPageAdd

-If you are familiar with frameworks that provide controllers capable of handling multiple "actions", such as those found in Zend Framework 1 and 2, Symfony, CodeIgniter, CakePHP, and other popular frameworks, you may want to apply a similar pattern when using Expressive.
+If you are familiar with frameworks that provide controllers capable of handling multiple "actions", such as those found in Laminas 1 and 2, Symfony, CodeIgniter, CakePHP, and other popular frameworks, you may want to apply a similar pattern when using Mezzio.

 In other words, what if we want to use only one middleware class to facilitate all three of the above?